Next: Bibliography

 as before contradicting the

-assumption that is supposed to be reduced.
+is supposed to be reduced.

 Hence the only possible case remains to be